SOBotics/Guttenberg/README.md

 ## Accuracy

-At the moment, we are testing a very early version of the bot.
-That's why we get lot's of false positives.
-But we did already find copied answers without proper attribution and users posting the same answer on multiple questions.
+We have no statistics about the accuracy yet.

 ## Plans for the future

-### Feedback
+### Feedback statistics

-We have no statistics about the amount of tps and fps yet.
-In a future release, we want to allow users replying to a report to give feedback.
+Although users can send feedback, we are not logging it yet, so we can't provide statistics.
+In the future, this should be done by a dashboard like Sentinel.

   [1]: http://chat.stackoverflow.com/rooms/111347/sobotics